helospark/tactview/readme.md

  - OpenCV
  - Java 15
  - Apache Maven (for building)
- - ImageMagick (on Linux during release used to convert icons)
+ - ImageMagick

-(On Linux you can install all dependencies with `tactview-native/build_dependencies.sh`)
+On Linux you can install all dependencies with `tactview-native/build_dependencies.sh` + you also need to install Java 15, Maven
+On OSX `tactview-native/build_dependencies_mac.sh` + you also need to install XCode, Java 15, Maven

 ### Release build